Sourdough Chocolate Chip Brownies

 Why You'll Love This Recipe

-Uses Sourdough Discard: When I have an active starter, I'm constantly looking for ways to use up sourdough discard as I hate food waste.
+• Uses Sourdough Discard: When I have an active starter, I'm constantly looking for ways to use up sourdough discard as I hate food waste.
 So I created these fudgy chocolate chip brownies that use sourdough discard in place of eggs!
 These easy eggless brownies are a great way to use up sourdough discard.

 Ingredients

 • Canola Oil: I use organic canola oil, as this is the most neutral oil.
 If you don't want seed oils, you can use extra virgin olive oil or melted coconut oil, both will work.
-These both just have more flavor, where the canola oil really lets the chocolate be the only flavor.
+These both just have more flavor, where the canola oil really lets the chocolate be the star.

 • Dutch Cocoa Powder: I use organic Dutch cocoa powder for a rich chocolatey flavor.